 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each hard gelatin, extended release, oblong capsule, with a grayish-red cap and orange body, imprinted with red "687" on the capsule body and "5 mg" on the capsule cap contains the equivalent of 5 mg of anhydrous tacrolimus.
+Each hard gelatin, extended-release, oblong capsule, with a greyish-red cap and orange body, imprinted with red "687" on the capsule body and "5 mg" on the capsule cap, contains the equivalent of 5 mg of anhydrous tacrolimus.
 Nonmedicinal ingredients: ethylcellulose, hypromellose, lactose, and magnesium stearate; capsule shell: ferric oxide, gelatin, sodium lauryl sulfate, and titanium dioxide.

 How should I use this medication?

 For kidney or liver transplants, the dose of tacrolimus varies according to the circumstances and will be determined by your doctor.

 Tacrolimus is usually taken once every 24 hours.
 You should try to take your dose of tacrolimus at the same time every day.
 Ask your transplant nurse or pharmacist about a dosing schedule that fits your lifestyle.

 Tacrolimus may be taken with or without food, but it is best to be consistent.
 Tacrolimus should not be taken with grapefruit or grapefruit juice.
 The capsules should be swallowed whole and not cut, crushed, or chewed.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.